 - Side effects of medication

 When trying to determine the cause of your rash, think back to what you have eaten, where you have been and who or what and who you have come into contact with.
-You can check out the images of common rashes to help determine what type of rash you may have.

 When to Call the Doctor